 - 1. Students must be accepted by the University and continuously enrolled to register. - 2.
 After consulting with a faculty advisor or an academic advising specialist of the necessary courses and course requirements, students must register on-line using Bulldog Connection on the University Website. - 3.
-Students must meet the payment deadline, which is usually in January for the Spring semester and August for the Fall semester, prior to attending classes.
+Students must meet the payment deadline, which is usually in January for the SPRING semester and August for the FALL semester, prior to attending classes.
 A late registration period is held for students who fail to register early or during orientation; however, a late registration fee is charged.
-The academic calendar listed in the Schedule of Classes indicates the day, place, and date for late registration.